-Having difficult conversations with patients is part of the job.
+Having difficult conversations with patients is part of your job.
 You may have to discuss the need for a treatment like a root canal, crowns, or implants.
 There’s anxiety and cost associated with them.
 Now, telling a patient that they need an oral cancer screening is a whole different type of conversation.

-Just uttering the word ‘cancer’ strikes fear in most people.
+Just the word ‘cancer’ strikes fear in most people.
 Outcomes are much less certain.
 Dentists can't use amalgam or porcelain to fix a tongue or jaw that's cancerous.
 They also leave their patients with a great deal of anxiety because suspecting cancer based on a visual exam is not the same as confirming it with a biopsy or other reliable test.

 - Swelling in the neck